Ekuban scores as Gradel’s Sivasspor hold Trabzonspor | Goal.com

 Caleb Ekuban was on target as Trabzonspor settled for a 1-1 draw with Sivasspor in Monday’s Turkish Super Lig encounter.

-Having lost their last two games across all competitions, the Braves came to the Medical Park Stadium with the ambition of arresting their poor form.
-Luckily for them, they returned home with just one point.
+Having lost their last two games across all competitions, the Braves came to Medical Park Stadium with the ambition of arresting their poor form and they returned home with just one point.

-Sivasspor began the game on a cheerful note and went close to scoring in the third minute but Mustapha Yatabare was unable to beat goalkeeper Ugurcan Cakır.
+Sivasspor began the game on a positive note and went close to scoring in the third minute but Mustapha Yatabare was unable to beat goalkeeper Ugurcan Cakır.

 The hosts had their chances too but Congolese Benik Afobe was a major culprit for missing clear-cut opportunities.

-With the tight first-half heading for a goalless draw, Ekuban curled in a low shot past Malian goalkeeper Mamadou Samassa after receiving a pass from Turkish midfielder Abdulkadir Omur.
+With the tight first-half heading seemingly destined to end goalless, Ekuban curled in a low shot past Malian goalkeeper Mamadou Samassa after receiving a pass from Turkish midfielder Abdulkadir Omur.

-They achieved that 14 minutes from full-time through Hakan Arslan who pounced home a short pass from Yatabare – which left Cakir stranded.
+They achieved that 14 minutes from full-time through Hakan Arslan who pounced on a short pass from Yatabare – which left Cakir stranded.

 Despite a late surge from the hosts to get the winner, the encounter finished on a no winner, no vanquished note.

-After playing for 67 minutes, on loan Stoke City striker Afobe was replaced by Mali international as Ekuban whose strike was his first of the 2020-21 league season saw every minute of action.
+After playing for 67 minutes, on-loan Stoke City striker Afobe was replaced by Mali international Fousseni Diabate as Ekuban, whose strike was his first of the 2020-21 league season, saw every minute of action.
 Cape Verde international Djaniny was not listed for the game by manager Abdullah Avcı.

 On the other side, Cote d’Ivoire’s Max Gradel, Gabon’s Aaron Appindangoye, Morocco’s Faycal Fajr and Samassa were in action for Sivasspor from start to finish.